Wet Wrap Therapy: Step by Step Guide

 What products or medications should I use?

-Clinical studies have found that wet-wrap therapy with topical corticosteroids is more effective than the topical corticosteroids alone, and the use of wet-wrap therapy provides a measurable improvement in the amount of water lost through the skin, which is a common occurrence in the skin that is affected by eczema.
+Clinical studies have found that wet-wrap therapy with topical corticosteroids is more effective than the topical corticosteroids alone, and the use of wet-wrap therapy provides a measurable improvement in the amount of water lost through the skin, which is a common occurrence in the skin that is affected by atopic dermatitis.

 For additional information on wet-wrap therapy, talk to your dermatologist or nurse who can provide detailed, personalized advice for you or your child.